Identification schemes

 Schnorr's sigma protocol explained

-Schnorr's sigma protocol developed by Claus P. Schnorr in 1989 is based on the discrete logarithm problem like ElGamal.
-The setup of the prtocol is the same as in the Schnorr signature and the Digital Signature Algorithm (DSA).
+Schnorr's sigma protocol, developed by Claus P. Schnorr in 1989, is based on the discrete logarithm problem, like ElGamal.
+The setup of the protocol is the same as in the Schnorr signature and the Digital Signature Algorithm (DSA).

-We now need to check that Schnorr's sigma protocol satisfies completeness, special soundness and special HVZK.
-If Peggy know the value of \( w \) it's easy to check completeness:
+We now need to check that Schnorr's sigma protocol satisfies completeness, special soundness, and special HVZK.
+If Peggy knows the value of \( w \), it's easy to check completeness:

 \(\eqalign{ s &= g^{z} \: mod \: p &&(z = r + e \cdot w) \\ &= g^{r + e \cdot w} \: mod \: p &&(\mbox{exponent rule}) \\ &= g^{r} \cdot g^{e \cdot w} \: mod \: p &&(\mbox{exponent rule}) \\ &= g^{r} \cdot (g^{w})^{e} \: mod \: p &&(a = g^{r}, h=g^{w}) \\ &= a \cdot h^{e} \: mod \: p =s' }\)